Data4Democracy/d4d-ambassador/CODE_OF_CONDUCT.md

  * Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
  * Exercise inclusivity, equity, consideration and respect in your speech and actions.
  * Attempt collaboration before conflict.
- * Refrain from racist, sexist, demeaning, discriminatory, or harassing behavior and speech.
+ * Refrain from racist, sexist, ageist, ageist, demeaning, discriminatory, or harassing behavior  and speech.
+This includes, but is not limited to, any and all forms of shaming, erasure, and victim blaming.
+ * Not all opinions are equal - we do not entertain, support or allow any expression/action of white supremacy, white feminism, exclusionary radical feminism of any kind, anti-semitism, any kind of apologism, and the use of ableist language.
  * Ask for permission and obtain consent before you send others private messages.
  * Be mindful of your surroundings and of your co-participants.
 Alert community leaders if you notice a dangerous situation, someone being targeted, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
  * Remember that community event venues may be shared with members of the public; please be respectful to all people in these locations.